jtanderson/IdentityMapping/readme.md

 - [x] Null check on color & linestyle in controller (make sure works)
 - [x] if select canvas ("Nothing hit") - will break the doc.getElementById()
     - [x] prevent function from running/nullity check -> added if/else statement
+- [x] Admin/Authentication new controller, views, etc.
+- [x] Should returning to /layering have color?
+(Assumed yes)
+    - ERROR on saveCircle on extended, activeItem.data.id is undefined now
+- [x] /end page has "Next" button
+    - Take the directional stuff out of @end (no need for Abort or Next)